Bankhaus Adolph Meyer: Since the Middle Ages

 In the 1850s and 1960s, the bank played a significant role in the founding of numerous companies under Adolph Meyer, especially after the Kingdom of Hanover joined the German Customs Union.

-After Meyer's death, the bank was directed by his sons Emil Meyer and in particular by the Prussian Kommerzienrat Sigmund Meyer, one of the first promoters of the potash salt industry in the province of Hanover.
+After Meyer's death, the bank was directed by his sons Emil Meyer and in particular by the Prussian Sigmund Meyer, one of the first promoters of the potash salt industry in the province of Hanover.
 During his lifetime, his son Heinrich Meyer joined the company as co-owner, as did the authorized signatory Ludwig Silberberg.

 Bank "Aryanizations" in Hanover

 After Nazis came to power in Germany in 1933, Jewish-owned banks were "Aryanized", that is, transferred to non-Jewish owners.
-Hannover's oldest private bank suffered a similar fate to the three other Jewish-owned private banks:
+Hanover's oldest private bank suffered a similar fate to the three other Jewish-owned private banks: